Panetta Congressional Internship

 Skills

-• Advanced written and verbal communication skills (especially clarity speech)
+• Advanced written and verbal communication skills (especially clear speech)

 • General computer proficiency, word processing, and spreadsheet knowledge